-Where $\gfun(\bm{\Dataset}_i^{s},\bm{\theta}_{meta}^*)$ is (usually) a gradient descent optimizer which is dependent on the meta-knowledge, $\bm{\theta}_{meta}^*$.
-The meta-knowledge can be interpreted as learning an appropriate parameter initialization \cite{tabealhojeh2023rmaml} or even learning to optimize a LSTM model \cite{gao2020learning,gao2022learning}.
-Assuming the meta-parameter as an initial point, the bilevel optimization problem of qn.~\eqref{Eq:bi-level-Riemannian}, can be solved by performing two nested loops.
-At the inner loop, a limited number of gradient descent steps are performed to optimize each task-specific parameter $\bm{\phi}_i^*$ using the meta-parameter as an initial point,~\textit{i.e} $\bm{\phi}_i^{(0)}=\bm{\theta}_{meta}$, and the outer loop performs a gradient descent update for the meta-parameter, $\bm{\theta}_{meta}$.
-Each step of the inner loop optimization problem can be formulated as follows:
+where $\gfun(\bm{\Dataset}_i^{s},\bm{\Theta}_{meta}^*)$ is (usually) a gradient descent optimizer which is dependent on the meta-knowledge, $\bm{\Theta}_{meta}^*$.
+Assuming the meta-parameters as an initial point, the bilevel optimization problem of~\eqref{Eq:bi-level-Riemannian}, can be solved by performing two nested loops.
+At the inner loop, a limited number of gradient descent steps are performed to optimize each task-specific parameter $\bm{\Phi}_i^*$ using the meta-parameter as an initial point,~\textit{i.e} $\bm{\Phi}_i^{(0)}=\bm{\Theta}_{meta}$, and the outer loop performs a gradient descent update for the meta-parameter, $\bm{\Theta}_{meta}$.
+Each Riemannian optimization step of the inner loop is as follows: